fortinetdev/terraform-provider-fortios/website/docs/r/fortios_certificate_local.html.markdown

 Due to the limitations of the current FortiOS API, the feature is temporarily unavailable.
 Please use the following resource configuration as an alternative.

 ## Example
+### Import

 **Step1: Prepare certificate**

-The following key is a randomly generated key for testing.
+The following key is a randomly generated example key for testing.
 In actual use, please replace it with your own key.

 ```
 # cat xxx.key